Astik991/Placement-Cell/README.md

 └── validator@13.7.0

  ## For LocalSystem :
-for this objective user can download the repository from git and then extract the folder and then type npm start
+for this objective user can download the repository from git and then extract the folder and then type npm install node express node-fetch and then nodemon index.js and then go the browser and type
+127.0.0.1:5000